jcbashdown/traffic-flood/README.md

 # TODO

 -   Work out if precip is accumulation up to hour, 30 mins either side? after?
 May have to work this our from traffic effects
--   Enable partial updates of traffic and weather

 # TODO tidying

 -   Move python files to data processing directory and change them to still work
 -   create image processing directory and move scripts there
 -   create directory for json including intermediate formats
--   remove weather api key from git history
--   use .env for api keys
--   use .env for location of weather and traffic images

 # TODO later

 -   traffic as percentage of roads - stiched but not filtered has green to calc 100%
 -   dockerize
+-   use .env for location of weather and traffic images

 # Notes